News

 Their Eyes Were Watching God was released in 1937 after Hurston ... of Their Eyes is housed at Yale University.
 Valerie Boyd, author of Wrapped In Rainbows: The Life of Zora Neale Hurston, says ...

 This video offers an introduction into Zora Neale Hurston's life and her her novel “Their Eyes Were Watching God.”
-In her novel "Their Eyes Were Watching God," Zora Neale Hurston brings to ...
+Javascript must be enabled in order to access C-SPAN videos. *This text was ...

 The first line of Zora Neale Hurston's novel "Their Eyes Were Watching God" sets the tone for the entire book by expressing the longing and yearning for something beyond the ordinary.
 The line ...